danalite/autool/README.md

 [![Downloads](https://img.shields.io/github/downloads/danalite/autool/total?style=flat-square&logo=github)](https://github.com/danalite/autool/releases)
 [![Community](https://img.shields.io/badge/Community-5865F2?style=flat-square&logo=discord&logoColor=white)](https://discord.gg/P3t2SvQaZp)

 AuTool is a scripting/glue language that brings the power of Tampermonkey to your desktop environment.
-AuTool was initially developed to achieve three goals: enable AutoHotkey to support event-driven programming, enhance user interactivity, and ensure its platform agnosticism.
+AuTool was initially created as an enhancement to AutoHotkey, with the purpose of supporting event-driven async programming, improving user interactivity, and ensuring platform agnosticism.
 It can be used to:

 - Automate repetitive tasks, e.g., keyboard, mouse, or network requests
 - Build pretty GUI for any command-line apps with ease